jeremyreeder/thesafehouse.info/index.md

 undesirable results: you can't open your safe, or your safe is left vulnerable to burglary.
 This tends to defeat the purpose of having a safe.
-If your safe or vault has any of these symptoms, or if it's been a while since its last professional service, give me a call.
+If your safe or vault has any of these symptoms, or if it's been a while since its last professional service, then it's time to call a professional.

 # Do you need a good safecracker?
-If you're locked out of your safe, I can help.
+If you're locked out of your safe, a good professional safecracker can help.
 Perhaps you neglected the aforementioned maintenance, which you may not have realized was needed.
 Or maybe, for whatever reason, the combination is simply not known.
 Don't worry.
-I can open your safe.
-As for the state of the safe afterward, it will be secure and functional, not broken.
+With the right skills and tools and time, a good safeman can open your safe while leaving it securely functional, not broken.

-I'll help you open your own safe, but of course I won't help you rob anyone.
-I get asked to do that from time to time, but I'm really not interested.
+A legitimate safecracker may be able to help you open your own safe but of course won't help you rob anyone, so quit asking.
+We get asked to do that from time to time, but we're really not interested.

 # Has a burglar damaged your safe?
 Burglars tend to favor safecracking methods that involve brute force and large